 Laois woman Imelda Keenan who went missing from Waterford on January 3 1994.

-Imelda Keenan went missing on January 3 1994 after leaving her flat in William Street, Waterford which she shared with her boyfriend Mark Wall.
-She left at 1.30pm to go to the post office.
-The last positive sighting was of Imelda crossing the road by the Tower Hotel on the corner of Lombard Street.
+Imelda Keenan went missing on January 3 1994 after leaving her flat at 1.30pm to go to the post office.
+The last positive sighting was of her crossing the road by the Tower Hotel on the corner of Lombard Street.

 Her family continue to ask anyone with information to contact Waterford Gardaí on 051 305 300.
 Anonymous calls can be made to the Garda confidential line on 1800 666 111.